pqhhust/MMFM/README.md

 ```sh
 pip install -e .
 ```
-Keep the `-e` if you want to continue to edit the code.
+Keep the `-e` if you want to continue editing the code.

 ## Usage